Gautam29683/git-github-mastery/README.md

 ```
 > git tag list will show all the tags
 ```
-git tag list
+git tags list
 ```

-** We can RELEASE with tag what all the changes has been done as compare to previous tag**
+> We can RELEASE with tag what all the changes has been done as compare to previous tag

 > git tag with name and commit message